JonahBraun/debs-recipes/_posts/2010-08-09-salmon-with-sweet-a-sour-chambord-sauce.md

 Remove uppermost green portion from the leeks.
 Cut leeks in half lengthwise, then cut into thin, half-moon slices.
 Place in colander and rinse well.

 Melt butter in large pot.
-Add leeks, white wine, salt and garlic.
+Add leeks, white wine, stock, salt and garlic.
 Cook over low heat for approximately 10 minutes.

 Stir in creme fraiche, chopped parsley, lemon juice and tabasco.
 Set aside.